DataDog/documentation/content/en/serverless/configuration/_index.md

 {{% /tab %}}
 {{% tab "Others" %}}

-If you are collecting telemetry from your Lambda functions using the [Datadog Lambda extension][1], set the following environment variables to your Lambda functions.
+If you are collecting telemetry from your Lambda functions using the [Datadog Lambda extension][1], set the following environment variables on your Lambda functions.
 For example:
 - DD_ENV: dev
 - DD_SERVICE: web
 - DD_VERSION: v1.2.3
 - DD_TAGS: team:avengers,project:marvel

-If you are collecting telemetry from your Lambda functions using the [Datadog Forwarder Lambda function][2], set the `env`, `service`, `version` and additional tags as AWS resource tags on your Lambda functions and ensure the `DdFetchLambdaTags` option is set to `true` on the CloudFormation stack for your Datadog Forwarder.
+If you are collecting telemetry from your Lambda functions using the [Datadog Forwarder Lambda function][2], set the `env`, `service`, `version`, and additional tags as AWS resource tags on your Lambda functions.
+Ensure the `DdFetchLambdaTags` option is set to `true` on the CloudFormation stack for your Datadog Forwarder.
 This option defaults to true since version 3.19.0.

 [1]: /serverless/libraries_integrations/extension/
 [2]: /serverless/libraries_integrations/forwarder/